maharmstone/btrfs/README.md

 default on most setups nowadays - if you're not using UTF-8, it's probably worth looking into converting your files.

-* `btrfs check` reports errors in the extent tree

-There's a bug in btrfs-progs v4.7, which causes it to return false positives when using prealloc extents - this'll also manifest itself with filesystems from the official driver.
-If you still get the same errors when using btrfs-check v4.6, please e-mail me what it says.

 * The root of the drive isn't case-sensitive in LXSS

 This is something Microsoft hardcoded into LXSS, presumably to stop people hosing